kkarthik377/slate/source/includes/_admin.md

-username  | Your watson username password  | Your watson password hideRegistrationForm  | To hide registration form hideRatingForm  |  To hide rting form removeChatbotBrand  |  To remove chatbot brand language  |  Language Type avatar  |  To show avatar
+username  | Your watson username password  | Your watson password hideRegistrationForm  | To hide registration form hideRatingForm  |  To hide rating form removeChatbotBrand  |  To remove chatbot brand language  |  Language Type avatar  |  To show avatar